 The Do's and Don’ts for Children's Meds

 There are some simple rules for using over-the-counter (OTC) medicines for children.
-The first and most important: never give any OTC medicine to children 2 years and under without consulting a health care provider, says the U.S. Food and Drug Administraion (FDA).
-But what about older children, those between 2 and 12?
+The first and most important is never give any OTC medicine to children 2 years and under without talking to a health care provider, says the FDA.
+But what about older children between 2 years and 12 years?
 Here is some advice:

-Don't give aspirin to a child under the age of 19 without consulting with your health care provider first.
-Use of aspirin in sick children has been associated with Reye's syndrome, a potentially fatal illness.
+Don't give aspirin to a child under the age of 19 without talking with your health care provider first.
+Use of aspirin in sick children has been associated with Reye syndrome, a possibly deadly illness.

 Acetaminophen and ibuprofen

 Acetaminophen and ibuprofen are usually safe alternatives to aspirin for children.
 They relieve pain and reduce fever as effectively as aspirin.
 Both are available under various brand names.
 Some brands are available in baby and junior strengths.
-Be sure to follow the dosages on the container because the strength of each preparation is different.
-The doses for children under 2 are not given on the package and you should consult your child's health care provider before giving any OTC medication.
+Be sure to follow the dosages on the container because the strength of each brand is different.
+The doses for children under 2 are not given on the package and you should talk to your child's health care provider before giving any OTC medication.

-A cough is the body's way of clearing mucus secretions from the throat and bronchial tubes, so you should encourage your child to cough rather than suppress it.
+A cough is the body's way of clearing mucus secretions from the throat and bronchial tubes.
+You should encourage your child to cough rather than hold back.
 But OTC cough medicines can temporarily reduce discomfort, especially at nighttime and may help with dry or nonproductive coughs.
 OTC cough medications contain dextromethorphan as the active ingredient.
-Always consult a doctor or pharmacist to determine which preparation is best for your child's condition.
+Always consult a health care provider or pharmacist to determine which preparation is best for your child's condition.
 Expectorants are used to help clear mucus secretions from the airway by loosening or liquefying secretions and making them easier to cough up.
 The only available OTC expectorant is guaifenesin.
-To be effective it should be taken with plenty of water.
+To work best, it should be taken with plenty of water.

 Give your child oral rehydration solution or clear liquids to replace any fluids they lose due to diarrhea.
 Most diarrhea disappears without treatment.
-If it does not improve in a few day, or your child's behavior changes, or he or she has bloody stools or a high fever, consult your health care provider.
+If it does not improve in a few days, or your child's behavior changes, or he or she has bloody stools or a high fever, talk to your health care provider.

 Kaopectate.
-Kaopectate is not recommended for children younger than 12 years, because it contains a salicylate, which is like aspirin.
+Kaopectate is not recommended for children younger than 12 years.
+This is because it contains a salicylate, which is like aspirin.
 Aspirin should not be given to children or teenagers under 19 years old because of its association with Reye syndrome.

 Imodium.
-The manufacturer of Imodium recommends that this preparation be used with caution in young children because of the risk of dehydration.
-Always consult your health care provider first.
+The manufacturer of Imodium recommends that this preparation be used with caution in young children because of the risk of losing fluids.
+Always talk to your health care provider first.

 Both Kaopectate and Imodium relieve diarrhea although neither cures the cause of the diarrhea.
-They are for symptomatic relief only.
+These medicines are only to relief symptoms.

-These sometimes are helpful for treating severe or long-lasting cases of constipation, but should not be given without first consulting your child's health care provider.
-To treat most cases of constipation, add fiber (fruits, vegetables, bran and other whole grains), water and juices to your child's diet.
-Never give your child an enema unless instructed to do so by a health care provider.
+These sometimes are helpful for treating severe or long-lasting cases of constipation.
+They should not be given without first talking to your child's health care provider.
+To treat most cases of constipation, add fiber (fruits, vegetables, bran and other whole grains), water, and juices to your child's diet.
+Never give your child an enema unless you are told to do so by a health care provider.